Rebuilding the ART-13 Transmitters

 When switched to LF, the ART-13 PA output is capacitively coupled (via the plate blocking capacitor) to "LOADING COIL" terminal J-117.
 Selecting the LF position also disconnects the ART-13 internal HF antenna matching network.
 The aircraft installations (when operating LF) would require the CU-25 or CU-32 antenna tuners (called Antenna Loading Coils.)
 These units provided the antenna matching networks for low frequency operation of 200kc up to 600kc.
 There was also the CU-26 that provided antenna matching for 500kc up to 1500kc.
 The CU-32 allows the use of either trailing wire or fixed antennae while the CU-25 and CU-26 are for trailing wire only.
 Generally, the Navy used the CU-25 and CU-26 while the USAAF used the CU-32.

 Also most installations on aircraft included a small Remote Control Panel designated as C-87/ART-13 or a smaller remote designated as C-470/ART-13.
 The remotes allowed the pilot to operate the transmitter from the cockpit.
 The larger C-87/ART-13 has a hand button for keying the ART-13 and allows a microphone connection at the remote.
-A typical aircraft ART-13 installation could select from a couple of different remotes, three different types of LF antenna tuners, a triple fixed capacitor (auxiliary capacitor for antenna loading below 7mc - each capacitor was 25pf in value for a maximum available C of 75pf) along with various antenna and capacitor-selecting knife switches.
+A typical aircraft ART-13 installation could select from a couple of different remotes, three different types of LF antenna tuners, a triple fixed capacitor (CU-24 auxiliary capacitor for antenna loading below 7mc - each capacitor was 25pf in value for a maximum available C of 75pf) along with various antenna and capacitor-selecting knife switches.
 There were at least a couple of different shock mounts that were available depending on the version of ART-13 and where it was located.
 Shock mounts provided vibration isolation and elevated the transmitter to allow convection cooling.
 Most installations seen in vintage photographs usually have two BC-348 receivers.
 Later (usually post-WWII) aircraft installations may have the ARR-15 receiver.

 ||The Chassis Layout

 - To the left is a photo showing the chassis of an early